 Watch the video below first, then watch the video as a family!

-Work with the child collaboratively to set the plan so they feel involved, this increases the likelihood they will follow through and reduces arguments when time comes
+Work with the child collaboratively to set the plan so they feel involved.
+This increases the likelihood they will follow through and reduces arguments when the time comes.

 Using a creative solution that makes the process feel fun can make it more likely that the child will follow through with the routine/expectation.

-- Warm and validating, but firm in the process
+- Be warm and validating, but firm in the process.